White Jazz: Plot

 Klein discovers that Edmund Exley is still trying to prosecute Dudley Smith and begins working with him.
-When he meets an undercover officer, Johnny Duhamel, Klein is shot up with drugs and kills him in an act caught on film.
+When he meets an undercover officer, Johnny Duhamel, Klein is shot up with drugs and kills Duhamel in an act caught on film.
 Klein is arrested by federal agents and becomes a witness, but is given forty-eight hours before he is taken into custody.
 Klein and Exley discover that Smith is selling heroin exclusively to the black population in the Southside to keep crime in that area "contained".
 The two track down the Kafesjians' burglar, Wylie Bullock.

 Finding himself grappling with all of his crimes and everything that is happening, Klein decides to meet Smith, who had earlier offered him a deal.
 Klein brings Bullock but is forced to shoot him when he attacks and maims Smith.
 Klein tries to flee but is soon caught.
 While in federal custody, Klein writes a full confession and has copies sent to various press outlets.
 Only the tabloid magazine Hush-Hush is willing to print it, but is prevented from doing so by an injunction.
 Klein manages to escape from custody and hide out with Pete Bondurant; Hughes has Bondurant beat him up, causing Klein to be hospitalized.

 Exley sends Klein a package in the hospital, which includes a blank passport and a silencer-fitted .38 revolver.
 In a note, Exley says he will allow Klein to kill Smith if he feels justice has not been absolute.
 Instead, Klein murders J. C. and Tommy Kafesjian.
 He spends one last night with Glenda, takes pictures to remember her by and flies to Rio de Janeiro.
 In the epilogue, set many years later, Klein plans to return to Los Angeles intending to destroy Exley's gubernatorial campaign, take revenge on Carlisle and Smith and find Glenda.